 - increase access to interpretation services and supports within racialized communities

 Protecting your information

-Race-based information is protected by provincial privacy and security protocols.
+Race-based and linguistic identity information is protected by provincial privacy and security protocols.
 Your racial identification isn't included on your health card or used to identify you in any way.

 It’s your choice to share your information

 Providing your racial information to the healthcare system is a voluntary opt-in process.
-You can opt in when you apply for or renew your health card or when you register a birth.
+You can opt in when you apply for or renew your health card.
 You can also opt in online at any time.

-Collecting, analyzing and interpreting race-based data isn’t something that government should do alone.
+Collecting, analyzing and interpreting race-based and linguistic identity data isn’t something that government should do alone.
 It needs to be done in partnership with the communities most affected.